Q. Is eating deli meats really that bad? Does it make a difference if it’s organic, nitrate-free or uncured?

 To me, the most useful information of the book is about the common learnings strategies that are now proven less effective.

-For instance, it’s widely accepted that it’s better to find a quiet place to study and we should go to this place all the time – making it a routine.
-Well, according to Carey,
+it’s better to find a quiet place to study and we should go to this

-scientists have found that we work more effectively when we continually alter our study routines and abandon any ‘dedicated space’ in favor of varied locations.
+“scientists have found that we work more effectively when we continually alter our study routines and abandon any ‘dedicated space’ in favor of varied locations.
 Sticking to one learning ritual slows us down."

-Take another widely-accepted practice - devoting a dedicated black of time to repetitively practicing a skill (such as long division) is the best way to master a particular skill.
-Carey points out that this is also wrong as
+(such as long division) is the best way to master a particular skill.

 “studies find that the brain picks up patterns more efficiently when presented with a mixed bag of related tasks than when it’s forced-fed just one, no matter the age of the student or the subject matter area."